sushang-thu/Mixed_Species/XenofilteR.md

 Here I will use XenofilteR to pickup human-specific reads and mouse-specific reads from two test files.
+For preparation of input files for XenofilteR in your project, please refer to another md file (From splitted FASTQ to XenofilteR).
 Please fork or clone the original XenofilteR package via https://github.com/PeeperLab/XenofilteR This is an R package.
 ```